superboubek/QMVC/README.md

 #define ALLOW_SMVC
 #define ALLOW_GC

 Simply comment the corresponding lines if you do not want to compute the coordinates.
+By defaults, MVC, QMVC and GC are computed.

 ## QMVC computation usage ##